 How do I embed the subtitles into my video?

-NEW!
 We now offer burned-in captions (open captions) for an additional $0.30 per minute.
 Learn more here.
 If you plan to burn the captions in yourself, read on.

 The end product for subtitles is what is known as a sidecar file.
 It's a text-based file that you then add to your video by uploading the subtitle file to the online platform where your video is hosted.
 Viewers can toggle these subtitles on or off.

 You can find instructions for adding the sidecar file to major social media platforms in this article.

 A couple of popular programs are Adobe Premiere Pro and Apple Final Cut Pro.
 If you're looking for a free alternative to these, we suggest trying HandBrake.
 We've included instructions here on how to use HandBrake to burn subtitles into a video.*